 Overmowing your lawn is a thing to look out for.
 If your lawn is starting to look yellow and dried out, you are probably mowing your lawn too short (often referred to as “scalping it”).

-One great rule to follow when determining how long you should keep your lawn and how often to mow your lawn is the “one-third rule”:
+One great rule to follow when determining how long you should keep your lawn and how often to mow your lawn is the “one-third rule.”
+Experts recommend that you cut one-third of the length of your lawn each time you mow it.

-This rule of thumb will actually differ depending on the time of year, and that’s why we’ve decided to dig in with this article and provide information to those wondering how often to mow lawn areas in spring, summer, or fall.
+But there are important seasonal considerations that are worth exploring, and that’s why we’ve decided to dig in with this article and provide information to those wondering how often to mow lawn areas in spring, summer, or fall.

 How Often to Mow Lawn in Spring